jaspector

 For unincorporated Grainger County, the public record reviewed shows subdivision review for land division and plats.
 A countywide building permit requirement was not identified in the public sources reviewed.

-Typical processing time is The planning commission page says the board generally meets on the 4th Monday of each month and that plats must be at the Mayor's office at least 10 days before the meeting to be placed on the agenda.
+Building permit processing times in unincorporated Grainger County, TN typically run The planning commission page says the board generally meets on the 4th Monday of each month and that plats must be at the Mayor's office at least 10 days before the meeting to be placed on the agenda.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Grainger County, TN.
 The following work is generally exempt: No countywide building-permit exempt-work list was found in public sources reviewed.; For subdivision matters, larger tracts over 5 acres are treated differently from smaller-lot subdivisions under the county planning rules.; The county planning page states the subdivision regulations do not apply inside the city or town limits of Bean Station, Blaine, and Rutledge..
+When in doubt, confirm with the local building department before starting work.